-where $\mathrm{\sigma_Q,\ \sigma_U,\ \sigma_V}$ are the rms noise in $\mathrm{Jy/beam}$ of the Stokes Q, U and V images respectively close to the Sun and $\mathrm{I_{max}}$ is defined as before. \item Quiet Sun emission in Stokes I may not always be detectable during the presence of very bright radio bursts (e.g., when a type-III radio burst is in progress).
-In such cases, the residual leakage is estimated using the closest timestamp where the Stokes I quiet Sun emission is detected. \end{enumerate}
+where $\mathrm{\sigma_Q,\ \sigma_U,\ \sigma_V}$ are the rms noise values in $\mathrm{Jy}$ per beam of the Stokes Q, U, and V images, respectively, close to the Sun and $\mathrm{I_{max}}$ is defined as before. \item Quiet-Sun emission in Stokes I may not always be detectable during the presence of very bright radio bursts (e.g., when a type III radio burst is in progress).
+In such cases, the residual leakage is estimated using the closest time stamp where the Stokes I quiet-Sun emission is detected. \end{enumerate}